COBOL for GCC Development

 Configuration considerations

-You will also need bison, but it has to be version 3.8 or later.
+One caveat: You will need bison, but it has to be version 3.8 or later.
 On Ubuntu 22.04 LTS, sudo apt install bison installs BISON-3.8

 But on Debian-11, the same command installs BISON-3.7.5, which doesn’t do the job.